Windh/Freise/Maurstad genealogy - Person Sheet

 * * * * *

-In 1887, along with their first four children, all sons, they moved to New Salem, North Dakota, where they bore three daughters.
+In 1887, along with their first four children, all sons, William and Wilhelmina moved to New Salem, North Dakota, where they bore three daughters.
 They moved together with the Henry Holle (married to William’s sister) and William Tellman families.
 The Klusmans and the Holles lived together that first North Dakota winter, then each built their own home on their own quarter section of land.
 The Klusmans farmed until 1909 when they retired and built a house in New Salem.
 When William died, his obituary in the New Salem Journal said “Mr. Klusman was highly esteemed in the community and his work has contributed toward its upbuilding and stands as a tribute to a worthy life.”

 * * * * *